If you make a purchase after following a link on our site, we may earn a small commission. Learn more.

 • 10 minifigures: The Joker, Batman, Barbara Gordon, Harley Quinn, Nightwing, Alfred Pennyworth (classic), Disco Batman, Disco The Joker, Disco Batgirl and Disco Robin

-Ah, where do we even start with LEGO 70922 The Joker Manor?
+Ah, where do we even start with Lego The Joker Manor?
 Just look at it.
 This huge set is one of the biggest Batman sets ever released, and it came out in 2017 as part of The LEGO Batman Movie range.
 Its classic manor structure is completely overtaken with the rollercoaster wrapping around it, making it an absolutely stand-out model.
-There’s nothing else quite like it.
+It was actually the first set to use these rollercoaster track pieces, which Lego uses frequently now.
+Its innovation, combined with its colour and personality means there’s nothing else quite like it.

 LEGO Batman 76139 1989 Batmobile